odtheking/Odin/README.md

 - Auto Dungeon Requeue: Automatically starts a new dungeon at the end of a dungeon.
 - Mimic Killed Message: Sends message in party chat when mimic is killed.
 - Cancel Chest Open: Cancels the opening of chests in dungeons.
-- TeammatesHighlight: Enhances visibility of your dungeon teammates and their name tags.
+- Teammates Highlight: Enhances visibility of your dungeon teammates and their name tags.
 - Secret Triggerbot: Automatically gets secrets when looking at them.
 - Terracotta Timer: Displays the time until the terracotta spawns.
 - Blessing Display: Displays the current blessings of the dungeon.